oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Clarified the intent of storing the refresh token in a web worker
 * Mention explicitly access token and refresh token instead of "set of tokens" on first use per section
 * Slightly rephrased Web Worker section to not sound like a recommendation
+* Editorial edits to remove the phrase "perfect storage mechanism"
+* Fixed references
+* Addressed all feedback from the genart, opsdir, artart, secdir, and httpdir reviews

 -22